supervisely/docs/apps/development/app-engine.md

 ![](https://i.imgur.com/8OmKQGE.png)

-Application logs can be opened from application task or from application UI (iа it has it):
+Application logs can be opened from application task or from application UI (if it has it):

 - workspace tasks
 <img src="https://i.imgur.com/L8swGDM.png"/>